 ASP has been working to help victims of human trafficking in this area since 2012.
 The mission of ASP is to be “an empowerment organization focusing on prevention, advocacy, and restoration to assist victims of sex trafficking and commercial sexual exploitation.”
 The group works with local and federal law enforcement to identify victims and also actively seeks out victims through a variety of ways including, among others, jail visits, billboard advertising, hotline, online outreach and referrals.
 ASP provides substance abuse counseling on site and runs an emergency shelter for trafficking victims and their children as well as providing many other services including prevention education.

-Mary Boney Clark and Tanner Dodson are leading the outreach effort for St. James and would be happy to answer any questions you may have.
-Please feel free to contact them at [email protected] or tanne
+Tanner Dodson is leading the outreach effort for St. James and would be happy to answer any questions you may have.
+Please feel free to contact her at tanne

 OPPORTUNITY FOR ST. JAMES PARISH